intelygenz/the-real-devops-challenge/DEPLOYMENT.md

-# The real DevOps challenge Deployment
+# The Real DevOps Challenge Deployment

-These deployments assume scripts and commands are being ran on a localhost with [Docker installed and running](https://docs.docker.com/engine/install/) and []Minikube](https://v1-18.docs.kubernetes.io/docs/tasks/tools/install-minikube/) and [Kubectl](https://v1-18.docs.kubernetes.io/docs/tasks/tools/install-kubectl/) installed and accessible in your `$PATH`.
+These deployments assume scripts and commands are being ran on a localhost with [Docker installed and running](https://docs.docker.com/engine/install/) and [Minikube](https://v1-18.docs.kubernetes.io/docs/tasks/tools/install-minikube/) and [Kubectl](https://v1-18.docs.kubernetes.io/docs/tasks/tools/install-kubectl/) installed and accessible in your `$PATH`.

 Running Minikube on my local development laptop resulted in cgroups being wiped out, Docker going belly up, and requiring a reboot, so I ran my Minikube environment in an OpenStack compute instance and a fresh Ubuntu 20.04 image.

 Since the involved MongoDB data is already committed to a public repository, Mongo deployments do not assume security best practices and use the image's default admin user.
 This is for development and testing only and is *NOT* for production use.

-## Updates to project code
+## Updates to Project Code

 Some portions of this project required bug fixes or completion.

 * app.py now returns successful 200s or a 204 if a restaurant _id is not found.
 * src/mongoflask.py had an invalid call to `id` instead of `_id`.
-* tests/test_restaurant.py did not actually test anything within app.py, but only mocked some data and returned an array of that data.
+* tests/test_restaurant.py did not actually test anything within app.py or src/mongoflask.py, but only mocked some data and returned an array of that data.
 I realized this only after spending way too much time wondering why tests were successful even if I intentinally broke src/mongoflask.py.
 With the Docker unittest deployment a Mongo instance is now included with the original test data (3 docs) and tests/test_restaurant.py imported, so test_restaurant.py now makes direct calls to src.mongoflask.find_restaurant to validate the program's integrity.
 All three tests now check for the correct returned len(data) and type(data).

 The deployment is split up between between two Docker Compose deployments involving: